This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 The stadium is located 25 km south of central Doha, and the nearest metro station is Al Wakra (Redline) via the M132 metro link bus.
-You can also access the stadium express buses from here and car parking options available nearby.
-Taxi and shared-ride drop-off and pick-ups are close to the stadium.
+You can also access the stadium express buses from here and car parking options are available nearby.
+Taxi and shared-ride drop-offs and pick-ups are close to the stadium.

 Al Thumama Stadium

 The stadium is adjacent to the Doha Express Highway and 12 km south of central Doha.
 The nearest metro station to Al Thumama Stadium in Al Wakrah is a 6-minute walk.
 You can access the shuttle services, running to and from the Free Zone metro station (red line).
-You can also access the stadium express buses from here and car parking options available in close proximity.
-Taxi and shared-ride drop-off and pick-ups are close to the stadium.
+You can also access the stadium express buses from here and car parking options are available in close proximity.
+Taxi and shared-ride drop-offs and pick-ups are close to the stadium.